Faculty Evaluation and Development Task Force

 In 2008-09 the FEAD task force became a faculty standing committee and makes recommendations to the Vice-President for Academic Affairs.
 Additionally, the Faculty Development Advisory Board (FDAB) was created in 2005 as a faculty standing committee based on a recommendation from the FEAD task force.

-The members of the Faculty Evaluation and Development Task Force are: Ms. Tammy Brown, Dr. Cindy Pfeifer-Hill, Dr. Mike Knedler, Dr. James Bowen, Dr. Dean Scarbrough, Ms. Jennifer Bays, and Dr. Tim Maharry, chair.
+Original members of the Faculty Evaluation and Development Task Force: Tammy Brown, James Bowen, Dean Scarbrough, Jim Yates, Mike Knedler, Cindy Pfeifer-Hill, Marsha Fear, Jennifer Bays, & Tim Maharry, chair.